WPBakery to Gutenberg Migration: Step-by-Step Guide

 Whether you migrate to Gutenberg or go headless, the most important thing is getting off WPBakery.
 Its shortcode architecture is a relic that costs you performance, flexibility, and — if you run an online store — revenue.
 The only question is how far you want to go with the rebuild.
 For a deeper look at the headless path, see our headless vs traditional ecommerce comparison.

-Join the WPBundle waitlist and get beta access completely free.
+Join the WPBundle waitlist and get beta access to our plugin suite completely free.

 Join the Waitlist